 The list is horrific, and MacArthur immediately draws a conclusion from it: “You don’t assault God and get away with it.”
 In doing so, MacArthur has transitioned from preaching to prophecy.
 Nowhere does the Bible say these types of maladies are from assaulting God.
 Plenty of people who honor God suffer as well, in fact.
 So the only way to state confidently that Darwin’s condition was a result of his “assault on God” is not by preaching on passages from the Bible but by baldly prophesying that it is so.

-This is dangerous territory for two reasons: first, it’s unprovable; second, it attacks not only Darwin but also all other people (including children of God) who suffer similar illness.
+This is dangerous territory for two reasons: first, it’s unprovable; second, it attacks not only Darwin but also all other people (including Christians in Mr. MacArthur’s audience) who suffer similar illness.